augusto/hadoop-sandbox/README.md

 ## How to run
 1. Run `setup.sh`.
 This will create a set of ssh keys to allow Hadoop to ssh to the slaves.
 This will also create a local instalation of Hadoop (to allow you copy files via hdfs)
 2. run `vagrant up`
+3. (on the first run) ssh to the master box and format the hdfs with the command `hdfs namenode -format`.
-3. ssh to the master box and run `start_master.sh`
+4. ssh to the master box and run `start_master.sh`
-4. ssh to each to the slaves and run `start_slave.sh`
+5. ssh to each to the slaves and run `start_slave.sh`

 The startup will be automated in the future, but for now it's manual :).

 After this you should be able to access the web console on [http://localhost:50070](http://localhost:50070), and see one datanode

+## Hadoop examples
+The code of the examples is taken from the great book Pro Apache Hadoop by Sameer Wadkar and Madhu Siddalingaiah (ISBN 978-1-4302-4863-7).

 ###TODO
 1. Create startup scripts for the master and slaves.